hansonrobotics/HEAD/README.md

 rosservice call neck_pau_mux/select /blender_api/get_pau
 ```
 The mux that is started and switched on in the last two lines serves
-to attach the output of the Eva blender model to the topics that the
+to attach the output of the Sophia blender model to the topics that the
 pau2motors listens to.
 The head_pau should also be attached.